 #8 Outline, outline, outline

-The trick to making an art project look completed is outlining.
-I’ve talked about outlining before and it’s because it really makes the art piece pop.
+The trick to making an art project look completed is to teach how to outline and add contrast to children.
+I’ve talked about outlining before and it’s because it really makes the art pop.
+Think of how often Matisse outlined his work.
 If you are doing a drawing in pencil and then decide to paint with watercolors, it’s really hard to keep the contrast unless there is a dark line in there somewhere.
 Use a sharpie waterproof black marker, oil pastel or even black paint and a small brush.
 It really makes a difference.
 And it doesn’t always have to be black…try a blue or even a red.
 Cool.

 Now, it’s your turn…what are your best tried and true tips?